 It can be tantalizing to look at an analytics report and see all of the visitors to your website who didn’t fill out a form or make a purchase.
 They were interested enough in your product or service to visit your website, but they’re just out of reach.

 Now, you can convert those abstract numbers in your analytics report into real people in your CRM with website visitor identification technology.
 In other words, you can identify anonymous website visitors.

 Once they’re in your database, you can nurture those contacts as you would any other lead: by email, direct mail, phone, and any other channels you use.

 Website visitor identification software captures the data of visitors who leave your site without converting.
 The software collects your visitors’ names, email addresses, mailing addresses, and more through technology like cookies, digital fingerprinting, and IP tracking.

-Here’s how website visitor identification software tracks your visitors.
+Here’s how to identify anonymous website visitors using software that tracks your visitors.

 What Information is Available Through Website Visitor Identification?

 Based on deterministic matching, probabilistic matching, or both, visitor identification software matches the visitor to a third-party data record that provides more information.

 The data provided by different companies vary, but the best solutions offer data like:

 - automotive data